Brad Wilk: Career

-Rage Against the Machine (1991–2000, 2007–2011, 2019–present)
+Rage Against the Machine (1991–2000, 2007–2011, 2019–2024)

 Wilk's success as the drummer of Rage Against the Machine came from the failure of a different band; he once auditioned for a band called Lock Up, who released one album (titled Something Bitchin' This Way Comes) through Geffen records in 1989 and broke up when the album received little media attention upon release.
 Former Lock Up guitarist Tom Morello was looking to pick up where Lock Up left off and start a new band, and contacted Wilk, who was playing with the band Greta, to see if he was interested in playing the drums.
 A short while after, the duo met Zack de la Rocha while he was rapping freestyle in a club, and through him, bassist Tim Commerford (a childhood friend of de la Rocha).
 The band played two shows in 1991, and spent 1992 frequenting the L. A. club circuit, during which they signed a record deal with Epic Records, and released their self-titled debut album that November.
 They quickly achieved commercial success and would go on to release three more studio albums–Evil Empire in 1996, The Battle of Los Angeles in 1999, and Renegades in 2000– before disbanding in October 2000.

 Rage Against the Machine reunited to play at the Coachella Music Festival in Coachella, California on January 22, 2007.
 On April 29, 2007, Rage Against the Machine reunited at the Coachella Music Festival (Rage Against the Machine reunion tour).
 The band played in front of an EZLN backdrop to the largest crowds of the festival.
 Initially thought to be a one-time event, the band played seven more shows that year in the United States (including their first non-festival concert in seven years at the Alpine Valley Music Theater in East Troy, Wisconsin), and in January 2008, they played their first shows outside of the U.S. as part of the Big Day Out Festival in Australia and New Zealand.
 The band continued to tour around the world, headlining many large festivals in Europe and the United States, including Lollapalooza in Chicago.
 After a brief South America tour in 2010, they created their own festival, LA Rising, which they headlined on July 30, 2011.
 In November 2012, they released a XX anniversary boxset of their first album.
 In April 2014, Wilk indicated LA Rising would be Rage's final show.

 On November 1, 2019, it was reported that Rage Against the Machine would be reuniting a second time, and were to perform at the 2020 Coachella Valley Music and Arts Festival before it was canceled due to the COVID-19 pandemic.
 On February 10, 2020, the band announced dates and locations for their worldwide Public Service Announcement Tour, which was postponed due to the pandemic.
+On January 3, 2024 Wilk announced that the band will not be touring or playing live again.
+Confirming the band had once again disbanded.